 Why do patients refuse chaperones?

 Patients refuse chaperones for a number of reasons, the most common being increased embarrassment that another person will witness the examination.
-This can be a particular issue for male patients where a hospital/clinic is unable to provide a male chaperone.
+This can be a particular issue for male patients where a practice is unable to provide a male chaperone.
 Where that patient is being examined by a female doctor, he may also be reluctant to have a second female in the room.
+Difficulties finding an acceptable chaperone can be compounded in smaller or rural communities.
+There may be fewer clinical team members to choose from, or the patient may know the chaperone and doesn’t wish to offend.

 What does the guidance say?